DeltonGoes/Python-files/README.md

         ├── requirements.txt #Dependencies to be installed
         └── README.md
 ## How to run
-Clear the results folder if old results are not required Choose the Restart & Run All option in Jupyter Notebook
+Clear the results folder if old results are not required.
+Choose the Restart & Run All option in Kernel Tab of the Jupyter Notebook